CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Containerized environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-   :information_source: The container is executed in privileged mode to
+   ℹ️ The container is executed in privileged mode to
    allow mounting the disk image as loop device.
 If you don’t like this,
    remove the corresponding option from ``docker-compose.yaml``.